J-Joseph524/JJ_NLP/README.md

 ## Future Steps:

-* To use the advanced NLP library, spaCy, in order to build an application that processes and “understands” large volumes of text(long news articles).
+* To create a front end application that takes in the URL of a political news article and outputs whether it is fake or not.
-* Using an RNN Model to more accurately predict news articles being Real or Fake.
+* Using spaCy to incorporate more word embedding models.

 ## Conclusion: